jeremypedersen/deepracer-scripts/README.md

+**⚠️Warning: This is just a personal backup of David Smith's repo**.
+Please [use that repo](https://github.com/davidfsmith/deepracer-scripts) if you want the latest copy of the DeepRacer scripts.

 # DeepRacer Scripts

 Please note this scripts are provided as is.... if something breaks through use then a) I'm sorry b) fix it and submit a PR ;-)